 This course presents basic concepts of operating system virtualization, server virtualization, cloning, teams, and virtual networks.
+Two hours lecture and two hours laboratory.

+Course Title Hours

 IST-1163 Concepts of Database 3

 Design

 This course is an introduction to the design and manipulation of relational databases.
 Emphasis is placed on creation, manipulation, extraction, and display of data from existing databases.
 QBE and SQL are explored.
+Two hours lecture and two hours laboratory.